COVID-19 pandemic in Iran: Importing vaccines

 U.S.-based philanthropists planned to send 150,000 doses of the Pfizer vaccine to Iran in the weeks following 28 December, according to the Iranian Red Crescent Society.
+But this was cancelled after Khamenei publicly banned American and British vaccines.

 Deputy chief of the Islamic Revolutionary Guard Corps, General Mohammad Reza Naghdi, recommended against the use of foreign-made vaccines because they may contain messenger RNA.

 In December 2020, Iran agreed to import 16.8 million doses of vaccines through COVAX, the global collaboration to assure access to vaccines for low/middle income countries, at a cost of around $244 million.
 U.S. financial sanctions have made it difficult for Iran to purchase foreign vaccines directly, with the U.S. Treasury requiring that funds be transferred via a U.S. bank.

 The Iranian Red Crescent Society is planning to import a Chinese made vaccine.

 On 18 April 2021, the National Headquarters for Coronavirus control reported the importation of 1,895,000 vaccine doses: 420,000 doses of the Sputnik V vaccine from Russia, 650,000 doses of the Sinopharm BIBP vaccine from China, 125,000 doses of Covaxin from India, and 700,000 doses of Oxford–AstraZeneca vaccine from South Korea (via the World Health Organization's COVAX facility).
 The Ministry of Health and Medical Education announced that so far 376,684 people in Iran have received the first dose of Corona vaccine and 121,803 people the second dose of the vaccine.

 Up to 19 November 2021, Iran has imported a total of 148,784,308 doses of COVID-19 vaccines, including: